 Computed tomography is an imaging test that uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
 CT scans are more detailed than standard X-rays.

 A craniotomy is the surgical removal of part of the bone from the skull to expose the brain for surgery.
 The surgeon uses special tools to remove the section of bone (the bone flap).
 After the brain surgery, the surgeon replaces the bone flap.

-Deep brain stimulation (DBS) is a type of therapy that uses electrical stimulation to treat neurological conditions such as Parkinson disease (PD), essential tremor, and multiple sclerosis.
-It can ease symptoms and decrease the amount of medications you need, and improve your quality of life.
+Deep brain stimulation (DBS) is a type of therapy that uses electrical stimulation to treat neurological conditions such as Parkinson disease (PD), tremors, and dystonia.
+It can ease symptoms and decrease the amount of medicines you need, and improve your quality of life.

 An EEG is a procedure that detects abnormalities in your brain waves, or in the electrical activity of your brain.

 Electromyography measures your muscle response or electrical activity in response to a nerve's stimulation of your muscle.
 The test is used to help detect neuromuscular abnormalities.

 Electronystagmography (ENG) is a test used to evaluate vertigo and certain other hearing and vision disorders.
 For this test, electrodes are placed above and below the eye.
 They record the electrical activity of the muscles that control eye movement.

 Endoscopic endonasal surgery is a minimally invasive technique that allows a surgeon to go through the nose to operate on areas at the front of the brain and the top of the spine.